 \textbf{Camera} In the geometric category, we have translate and rotate.
 Both translate and rotate are implemented with the help of imgaug \cite{imgaug} library to generate corrupted images and their corresponding annotations.

 \textbf{Environment} Darkness corruption is modeled by blending a black image with a clean image with a blending factor determined by severity.
 We additionally have snow and fog corruption which are algorithmically generated images that try to mimic real-life fog and snow.
-Fog, Snow, motion blur, brightness, and shear perturbations are all implemented using imgaug \cite{imgaug} library.